erlerobot/erle_gitbook_python_networking/udp_and_tcp/binding_to_interfaces.md

 ##  Binding to Interfaces

+When using sockets, it is important to distinguish the act of “binding”—by which you grab a particular UDP port for the use of a particular socket—from the act that the client performs by “connecting,” which limits all replies received so that they can come only from the particular server to which you want to talk.

-So far we have seen two possibilities for the IP address used in the bind() call that the server makes: you can use '127.0.0.1' to indicate that you only want packets from other programs running on the same machine, or use an empty string '' as a wildcard, indicating that you are willing to receive packets from any interface.
+So far we have seen two possibilities for the IP address used in the `bind()` call that the server makes: you can use '127.0.0.1' to indicate that you only want packets from other programs running on the same machine, or use an empty string '' as a wildcard, indicating that you are willing to receive packets from any interface.